THE SEMI-STEINER

 We can reframe these questions.
 Aren't the SteinerBooks dictionaries, in the end, catalogs of human fantasies and delusions?
 Aside from certain religious doctrines that many readers will affirm, aren't the contents of these dictionaries mainly the products of ancient ignorance (such as various forms of divination) and modern deception (such as the "phenomena" produced during seances)?
 In other words, aren't these dictionaries crammed with absurdities?
 Most rational people will incline to this conclusion.

 But, to avoid undue haste, let's step back and approach these matters from a different angle.
-Let's concentrate on the similarities between Anthroposophy and other occult/mystical/spiritual systems, and let's ask ourselves whether these similarities should persuade us to accept one or another of these systems.
+Let's concentrate on the similarities between Anthroposophy and other occult/mystical/spiritual systems, and ask ourselves whether these similarities should persuade us to accept one or another of these systems.
 Many systems share Anthroposophy's belief in the Sun God, for instance.
-Most of them use other names for the Sun God, and their particular doctrines about the Sun God may be incompatible with Anthroposophical doctrines, but surely the widespread agreement about the existence of the Sun God counts as a form of confirmation for Anthroposophy.
+Most such systems use other names for the Sun God, and their particular doctrines about the Sun God may be incompatible with Anthroposophical doctrines, but surely the widespread agreement about the existence of the Sun God counts as a form of confirmation for Anthroposophy.
 Right?
 Likewise, many systems are, like Anthroposophy, polytheistic; many agree that the stars and planets exert astrological forces on human beings; many agree that ghosts, specters, demons, and other mysterious beings exist; and so forth.
 All of this must count as confirming Anthroposophy.
 Right?

 Unfortunately, no. It really makes no difference how many people believe in something.
 Unless somebody comes up with clear, firm evidence for the existence of that thing, the belief in that thing remains only a belief.
 Let's say, for instance, that you are absolutely convinced that the jungles of the Earth contain pink, levitating elephants.
 And let's say that after extensive research, you determine that many other people share this belief, more or less.
 Maybe some people refer to reddish, floating pachyderms, while others affirm the reality of rosy, flying mastodons.
 Still, all of you agree that the world really does contain big airborne palish reddish animals with trunks and tusks and huge floppy ears.
 So, therefore, your belief is confirmed.
 You are right.
 Right?
 No.